Coronavirus outbreak at Bray school in Beacon Hospital vaccine controversy

 St Gerard’s School on Thornhill Road, outside Bray, Co Wicklow.
 Photograph: Nick Bradshaw/The Irish Times

-St Gerard’s School on the edge of Bray, Co Wicklow, which was at the centre of controversy over the vaccination of teachers, has been affected by a Covid-19 outbreak.
+St Gerard’s School in Bray, Co Wicklow, which was at the centre of controversy over the vaccination of teachers, has been affected by a Covid-19 outbreak.

 A number of teachers are understood to have tested positive for the virus in recent days, while three other staff have been identified as close contacts and have been asked to self-isolate.